Hemzyy/Beelze-Bot/README.md

   </a>
   </p>

-Beelze Bot is small [Discord](https://discord.com/) utility bot taht helps kick, bans and delete messages, in addition to some fun commands.
+Beelze Bot is small [Discord](https://discord.com/) utility bot that helps kick, ban and delete messages, in addition to some fun commands.

 ## Invitation And Usage
 In order to invite Beelze Bot to your Discord Guild, click [here](https://discord.com/api/oauth2/authorize?client_id=700119467295768576&permissions=1077013575&scope=bot) and select a server from the list and click authorize!